luvagarwal/feedback/README.md

 ## Feedback
 It’s a Linux shell based tool that I use to facilitate active learning and timed revision, and maintain an organised database of the things that I have learnt.
 It maintains a directory for each day and the whole directory structure is organised as “year/month/date/”.
 Directories corresponding to each day contains a few default files, which can be configured.

-In short, it provides a quick and organised way to store and retrieve information, revise it, and quickly search in it if required.
+In short, it provides a quick and organised way to store and retrieve information, revise it, and search in it if required.

 ## Installation Instructions
 Download: `git clone https://github.com/luviiit/feedback.git`

-You should place the output of this command in your .bashrc, bash_profile, .zshrc or other startup script `echo "alias fb=\"bash $(pwd)/feedback/main.sh\""`
+You should place the output of this command in your .bashrc, bash_profile, .zshrc or other startup script `echo "alias fb=\"bash $(pwd)/feedback/install.sh\""`

 ## Available Commands
 - fb show